ghga-de/microservice-repository-template/lock/README.md

 # Lock Files

-This directory contains two lock files locking the dependencies of this microservice:
+This directory contains two lock files locking the dependencies of this package:

 The [`./requirements.txt`](./requirements.txt) contains production dependencies.